Concordium/concordium-node/docs/prometheus-exporter.md

 Total number of blocks baked by the node since startup.

-Blocks received as part of catchup are also counted, when the block was baked by the same baker ID as the node.
+Blocks received as part of catchup are also counted, when the block was baked by the same baker ID as the node is configured with.

 ### `consensus_finalized_baked_blocks_total`

 Total number of finalized blocks baked by the node since startup.

-Finalized blocks received as part of catchup are also counted, when the block was baked by the same baker ID as the node.
+Finalized blocks received as part of catchup are also counted, when the block was baked by the same baker ID as the node is configured with.